 The following Sanger Institute research groups are contributing to the Tree of Life Programme

 Some mosquitoes are better at transmitting malaria parasites than others.
 Likewise, some parasites are better at infecting mosquitoes than others.
 Our research group uses genomics to investigate these phenomena.
+We have two major research themes we are working on, described in more detail below.

 The Genome Reference Informatics Team analyses genome assemblies to reveal and correct quality issues and to identify and add variation.
 It forms the Sanger division of the Genome Reference Consortium and the Vertebrate Genomes Project.